 - Actively participate as a member of the Lee Honors College and the Medallion class as well as serve as an ambassador for the college and university.

-- Must enroll in at least 12 credit hours each fall and spring semester
+- Medallion scholars enrolled prior to fall 2019 must enroll in at least 12 credit hours each fall and spring semester.

 - Merit-based and renewable for up to eight consecutive semesters of undergraduate study, or until graduation requirements are met, whichever occurs first.